District choice

 Downtown is the cleanest first-trip answer

-It keeps hotels, restaurants, theater blocks, and the simplest walking pattern in one usable Providence loop.
+It keeps hotels, restaurants, theater blocks, and the simplest walking pattern in one usable Providence area.

 01